Ms-KL/ApiDev.Csharp.DotNet.MsSql__Udemy/kristy-dotnet-course-code/Section2_csharp_crash_course_basics/Snippets.md

 ### **Methods, Arguments, Return**

 * gives ability to break up / refactor code
+* `A named member of a class that executes a code block`
 * access in multiple files & reuse logic (generalisable)
 * pass values to a method (the values are called arguments)
 * return values and pass between methods